Simply Self-Healing with Amy B. Scher

 Amy's whole philosophy is simplicity.
 When she was sick — everything felt heavy, complex, serious.
 She couldn't do it.
 So she created tools that anyone can use, anywhere, without overwhelm.

-Amy's Oracle Deck When you don't know what you're feeling — pull a card.
+Amy's oracle deck.
+When you don't know what you're feeling — pull a card.
 Amy's deck is full of emotions she's identified over years as the ones most commonly stuck in the body.
 Each card walks you through tapping on your thymus to release that emotion — and then installing a positive one to rebalance.
 Because emotions aren't logical.
 Sometimes what you think you need to release isn't actually what needs to go.
 The cards help you tune in to what your body actually needs — not just what your mind thinks it needs.

 There is no formula for healing.
 No checklist.
 No order.